Teliva - an environment for end-user programming

 There's one big difference: these apps are not intended to be runnable outside of the Teliva environment.
-Editing the sources and visualizing permissions granted will always be core features that are front and center in the UI.
+Editing the sources will always be a core feature that's front and center in the UI.

 A second, more subtle difference: it's primarily an environment for running apps, and only secondarily for editing them.
 Starting up the environment puts you in a running app by default.
 Creating an app from a clean slate is a low-priority use case, as is lots of specialized support for developing complex apps.
 The sweet spot for Teliva is simple apps that people will want to edit after using for a while.

 It's reputedly the fastest interpreted language per line of implementation code.